chiraggivan/DE-food-delivery/README.md

-# Data Engineering Portfolio
+# Project: End-to-End Data Engineering Project for a Food Delivery Company

-## About Me
+## Description

-I’m a data engineer learning to build scalable data pipelines using AWS.
-I’m passionate about automating data workflows and solving real-world problems with technology, particularly in the context of operational data for a food delivery company.
+This project implements an end-to-end data engineering pipeline for a food delivery company, automating the flow of operational data from a relational database management system (RDBMS) to a data warehouse for advanced analytics.
+The pipeline extracts data from an Amazon RDS MySQL database, transfers it to an AWS S3 bucket, loads it into Snowflake (a cloud-based data warehouse), and performs ETL (Extract, Transform, Load) processes within Snowflake to create a star schema model.
+The final output is a structured dataset ready for business intelligence and analytical reporting, enabling data analysts to derive insights into customer behavior, delivery trends, and operational performance.

+The project leverages modern cloud technologies and best practices in data engineering to ensure scalability, efficiency, and reliability.
+It is divided into three distinct parts for better understanding and modularity:

+1. Automated Data Transfer from Amazon RDS to S3 for a Food Delivery Company
+2. Data Transfer from S3 to Snowflake for a Food Delivery Company
+3. Performing ETL process in snowflake and generate star schema model

-## Project: Automated Data Transfer from Amazon RDS to S3 for a Food Delivery Company
+## Project Part 1: Automated Data Transfer from Amazon RDS to S3 for a Food Delivery Company

 ### Overview
 This project automates the transfer of operational data from an Amazon RDS MySQL database to an S3 bucket for a food delivery company.
 The `RDStoS3function` Lambda function extracts data incrementally from tables such as `location` and `customer`, processes it, and saves it as CSV files in S3.
 This pipeline ensures that data analysts have access to fresh data every 4 hours for monitoring business performance, such as customer growth and location-based trends.
 This is the first part of a larger end-to-end data engineering project that includes loading data into Snowflake and performing ETL transformations.